 - Season 4 opens with the revelation that Rhoda has divorced Joe, who's never seen again.

-- Replacement Flat Character: Brenda is basically everything Rhoda was on The Mary Tyler Moore Show, with the same low self-esteem and Deadpan Snarker tendencies.
+- Replacement Flat Character: Brenda is basically everything Rhoda had been on The Mary Tyler Moore Show, with the same low self-esteem and Deadpan Snarker tendencies.
 Lampshaded in the pilot by Rhoda, who says that looking at Brenda is "like looking in a four year-old mirror."

 - Required Spinoff Crossover: Mary Richards appears in several episodes, and almost the entire MTM cast (minus Ted and Sue Ann) shows up for Rhoda's wedding.

 - Re Tool: Several.
 The last year of the show even had Rhoda going to work for a crusty but Benevolent Boss who was the writers' obvious attempt to re-create the Mary/Lou Grant relationship from The Mary Tyler Moore Show.

 - Rhoda herself, in a way; the pilot episode has her staying with Brenda for a "two-week vacation", but things change once she meets Joe.